awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 Here are all the available optional configuration parameters and their description on how they affect the deployment:

-**FederationIdpName** - name of the SAML identity provider.
+**FederationIdpName**: name of the SAML identity provider.
 This will be the default SAML identity provider that will be used to access AppStream 2.0 streaming instances.
 If this is not configured, you will need to add a SAML provider later for a production deployment.

-**FederationIdpMetadata** - identity provider SAML metadata.
+**FederationIdpMetadata**: identity provider SAML metadata.
 Provide either an S3 URI or a publicly accessible http url for the provider SAML metadata.

-**GSuiteDomains** - GSuite Domains that will be used with GDrive as a storage mechanism for the instances.
+**GSuiteDomains**: GSuite Domains that will be used with GDrive as a storage mechanism for the instances.
 If this is not configured, AppStream 2.0 will default to using Home Folders for persistent storage.

-**EmbedHosts** - list of external domains that embedded AppStream is enabled for.
+**EmbedHosts**: list of external domains that embedded AppStream is enabled for.
 If this is not configured, no embedded hosts will be added.

-**VpcId** - VPC Id to use for the Installer host and AWS Directory Service.
+**VpcId**: VPC Id to use for the Installer host and AWS Directory Service.
 If you do not specify a VPC one will be created during deployment.
 This feature allows you to have control over the VPC configuration that will be most optimal for your deployment, such as providing access to a license server for specific applications.
 Otherwise, you can have the solution configure a VPC for you and make modifications later.

-**SubnetIds** - subnets to use for the Installer host and AWS Directory Service if you are bringing your own VPC.
+**SubnetIds**: subnets to use for the Installer host and AWS Directory Service if you are bringing your own VPC.
 Specify the subnets separated by commas.
 If you do not specify any, two subnets will be created during deployment, as this is required for Active Directory.
 Note the Installer host will join the first subnet listed.

-**AppStreamDirectoryConfig** - Whether or not to create an AppStream Directory Config.
+**AppStreamDirectoryConfig**: Whether or not to create an AppStream Directory Config.
 If you have an existing AppStream Directory Config, specify that here if you are planning to use your existing Active Directory.
 Otherwise, the deployment will identify that a Directory Config exists and will fail as it is unable to create a new one.

-**AdDomain** - NetBios name of the Active Directory domain to join.
+**AdDomain**: NetBios name of the Active Directory domain to join.
 Use this feature if you are planning to bring your own Active Directory Domain.
 Otherwise, the solution will create it's own Managed Active Directory by default.
 Any values required to bring your own Active Directory left blank will result in the solution creating it's own default Active Directory.

-**AdDomainName** - Active Directory domain name to join.
+**AdDomainName**: Active Directory domain name to join.
 Use this feature if you are planning to bring your own Active Directory Domain.
 Otherwise, the solution will create it's own Managed Active Directory by default.
 Any values required to bring your own Active Directory left blank will result in the solution creating it's own default Active Directory.

-**Ou** - OU that the installer host, image builders and AppStream fleets (by default) will join.
+**Ou**: OU that the installer host, image builders and AppStream fleets (by default) will join.
 For example 'OU=Appstream,DC=ad,DC=test-domain,DC=com'.
 This OU should have an appropriate Group Policy Object configured.
 Use this feature if you are planning to bring your own Active Directory Domain.
 Otherwise, the solution will create it's own Managed Active Directory by default.
 Any values required to bring your own Active Directory left blank will result in the solution creating it's own default Active Directory.

-**DnsIpAddresses** - DNS IP addresses for the domain.
+**DnsIpAddresses**: DNS IP addresses for the domain.
 The VPC specified will be updated to use these IP addresses.
 Use this feature if you are planning to bring your own Active Directory Domain.
 Otherwise, the solution will create it's own Managed Active Directory by default.
 Any values required to bring your own Active Directory left blank will result in the solution creating it's own default Active Directory.

-**DirectoryId** - DirectoryId for the AWS Managed Microsoft AD, or AD Connector.
+**DirectoryId**: DirectoryId for the AWS Managed Microsoft AD, or AD Connector.
 Use this feature if you are planning to bring your own Active Directory Domain.
 Otherwise, the solution will create it's own Managed Active Directory by default.
 Any values required to bring your own Active Directory left blank will result in the solution creating it's own default Active Directory.

-**AppStreamServiceAccountSecretArn** - ARN for a Secret Manager secret containing credentials for the AppStream service account.
+**AppStreamServiceAccountSecretArn**: ARN for a Secret Manager secret containing credentials for the AppStream service account.
 The secret must contain the parameters 'username' and 'password'.
 This will be necessary for authentication into Active Directory by the AWS EC2 Installer Host Instance to sucessfully operate PowerShell Remoting.

-**ImageBuilderServiceAccountSecretArn** - ARN for a Secret Manager secret containing credentials for the account that Image Builders should use to configure applications.
+**ImageBuilderServiceAccountSecretArn**: ARN for a Secret Manager secret containing credentials for the account that Image Builders should use to configure applications.
 The secret must contain the parameters 'username' and 'password'.
 This will be necessary for authentication into Active Directory by the AWS EC2 Installer Host Instance to sucessfully operate PowerShell Remoting

 **Q: What resources do I need to set up to stream my applications using AWS VAM?**